-The United Kingdom exited the European Union on 31 January 2020; there remains continued short-term increased political and economic uncertainty, further impacted by the Covid 19 crisis which has been the main focus of government.
-Furthermore, the war in Ukraine has impacted on the supply of some raw materials, goods and services resulting in higher than expected inflation.
+The United Kingdom exited the European Union on 31 January 2020.
+Transitional arrangements remain in place but the event has led to continued short-term increased political and economic uncertainty, further impacted by the Covid 19 crisis which has been the main focus of government.
+Furthermore, the war in Ukraine has impacted on the supply of some raw materials, goods and services, resulting in higher than expected inflation.
 It is too early to predict the impact on the financial statements, as the long-term effects are still uncertain, and there is likely to be significant ongoing uncertainty for some time.
 The PCC and Chief Constable will continue to review the impact in the coming months.